How Much a Korean Wedding Actually Costs

 What is 축의금 (wedding cash gift) and does it offset our costs?

 Cash gifts (축의금) are presented by guests in envelopes and collected by the couple.
-Typical amounts are 50,000 to 100,000 KRW per guest.
+Amounts vary by relationship to the couple.
 For a large hall wedding, envelope gifts can offset a meaningful portion of the food cost.
 But this is not money you can plan around in advance: it is informal, amounts vary, and it does not reduce what you owe vendors before the event.

 How much does a honeymoon (신혼여행) cost in Korea?